hassio-addons/addon-ssh/README.md

 ## WARNING

-The SSH & Web Terminal add-on is a really powerful and gives you virtually access to all tools and almost all hardware of your system.
+The SSH & Web Terminal add-on is very powerful and gives you access to almost all tools and hardware of your system.

 While this add-on is created and maintained with care and with security in mind, in the wrong or inexperienced hands, it could damage your system.